KarissaPalmer/KarissaPalmer.github.io/research.md

-My current research is primarily for my dissertation, which is focused on spatial statistics.
+My current research is primarily for my dissertation, which is centered on spatial data.
 Two other formative projects are included as well.

 ## Arctic Ice Sheet Movement Tracking

-- My first project is centered around using Bayesian nonparametric methods for spatial clustering, to track movement of ice sheets in the Beaufort Sea.
+- My first project concentrates on using Bayesian nonparametric methods for clustering spatial, functiona data in order to track movement of ice sheets in the Beaufort Sea.

 ## Variable Correlation in Logistic Regression
 - I worked as a research assistant during my Master's program at South Dakota State University, with funding generously provided by CAPITAL Services of Sioux Falls, South Dakota.